rust-lang/rust-bindgen/README.md

 To modify how `bindgen` searches for `libclang`, see the [`clang-sys` documentation][clang-sys-env].
 For more details on how `bindgen` uses `libclang`, see the [`bindgen` users guide][bindgen-book-clang].

+## Releases

+We don't follow a specific release calendar, but if you need a release please file an issue requesting that (ping `@emilio` for increased effectiveness).

 ## Contributing

 [See `CONTRIBUTING.md` for hacking on `bindgen`!](./CONTRIBUTING.md)